 Youth Shelters and Family Services (HYP)

 Youth Shelters and Family Services' Homeless Youth Project (HYP) provides case management for teens and young adults and their children residing in the Transitional Living Apartments and the Supportive Transitions to Adulthood through Rapid Rehousing apartments (STAR).
-The goal of HYP is to offer a path to sustained and secure independent apartment living for homeless, runaway and in-crisis youth in Santa Fe and Northern New Mexico.
+The goal of HYP is to offer a path to sustained and secure independent apartment living for homeless, runaway, and in-crisis youth in Santa Fe and Northern New Mexico.
 Youth are provided housing for up to two years while they gain education, workforce skills, and life skills so they can live independently.
-The TLP is a supervised home and apartment setting which offers 24 hour/day staff support.
-In STAR, clients live in apartments of their own choosing scattered throughout Santa Fe.
-Clients are provided both case management and financial support up to fair market value of the apartments they rent while they access education, employment opportunities, and health services.
+The TLP is a supervised home and apartment setting which offers 24-hour/day staff support.
+In STAR, clients live in apartments scattered throughout Santa Fe.
+Clients are provided both case management and financial support up to a fair market value of the apartments they rent while they access education, employment opportunities, and health services.

-YouthWorks (YW) provides culturally competent facilitation in the delivery of positive youth development programs to re-engage disconnected youth ages 14-24 into productivity and self-sufficiency.
-YouthWorks offers services to youth ages 14 and 15 who are at-risk of being disconnected for school and involvement in the juvenile justice system.
+YouthWorks (YW) provides culturally competent facilitation in delivering positive youth development programs to re-engage disconnected youth ages 14-24 into productivity and self-sufficiency.
+YouthWorks offers services to youth ages 14 and 15 who are at risk of being disconnected from school and becoming involved in the juvenile justice system.
 YouthWorks also provides services for young adults ages 22-24 who are disconnected from education or work.
 For the City Children and Youth funding, YouthWorks will only provide services and report data within the Funding Category Reconnecting Youth 16-21.
-YouthWorks has developed specific interventions designed to positively impact and reconnect youth to education or work by engaging youth in supportive, hands-on learning combined with classroom G.E.D. coursework and life/work readiness training.
-YouthWorks provides a continuum of care by bridging job-ready youth with long-term job placements in the community as well as positioning youth for career pathway coursework at the community college or four year university enrollment.
-YouthWorks combines all these strategies as a wrap-around model to strengthen each and every youth who demonstrates the desire and motivation for engagement.
+YouthWorks has developed specific interventions designed to positively impact and reconnect youth to education or work by engaging youth in supportive, hands-on learning combined with classroom GED coursework and life/work readiness training.
+YouthWorks provides a continuum of care by bridging job-ready youth with long-term job placements in the community and positioning youth for career pathway coursework at the community college or four-year university enrollment.
+YouthWorks combines all these strategies as a wrap-around model to strengthen every youth who demonstrates the desire and motivation for engagement.

 Young Fathers (Reconnecting Youth)

-Healthy and engaged fathers work to ensure that their child’s needs are met and provide protective factors for their children.
-Fathers New Mexico supports fathers to become economically self-sufficient, skilled in communication and conflict resolution and confident in their role as parent.
+Healthy and engaged fathers work to ensure that their child's needs are met and provide protective factors for their children.
+Fathers New Mexico supports fathers to become economically self-sufficient, skilled in communication and conflict resolution, and confident in their role as parents.
 Fathers New Mexico addresses and prevents risky behaviors among young fathers.
 Our interventions are designed to: promote bonding and attachment, decrease substance abuse, reduce unintended subsequent pregnancies, increase academic achievement and stabilize employment.
-Our programming assists young fathers in developing stable and nurturing relationships, with their children and the mothers of their babies.
-These efforts support the emotional and physical wellbeing of the fathers and their children and increase the educational and economic potential of each family member.
+Our programming assists young fathers in developing stable and nurturing relationships with their children and the mothers of their babies.
+These efforts support the emotional and physical well-being of the fathers and their children and increase each family member's educational and economic potential.
 The activities that Fathers New Mexico employs to achieve these goals include Father Group work, case management, and engaging experienced participants in mentorship roles.

 MathAmigos Collaborative Working Group

-The Santa Fe Birth to Career MathAmigos (MA) Collaborative Working Group (CWG), in partnership with Santa Fe Public Schools (SFPS),the Santa Fe Community Foundation (SFCF),the Interfaith Coalition for Public Education, the Math Circles Collaborative of New Mexico, the Santa Fe Alliance for Science, and Poder Familia for the MathAmigos Kids Count Initiative to raise PARCC math proficiency for 630 Grade 3-4 children in 5 low-performing elementary schools in the Airport Road Corridor: Cesar Chavez, El Camino Real, Nina Otero, Ramirez Thomas, and Sweeney.
+The Santa Fe Birth to Career MathAmigos (MA) Collaborative Working Group (CWG), in partnership with Santa Fe Public Schools (SFPS), the Santa Fe Community Foundation (SFCF), the Interfaith Coalition for Public Education, the Math Circles Collaborative of New Mexico, the Santa Fe Alliance for Science, and Poder Familia for the MathAmigos Kids Count Initiative to raise PARCC math proficiency for 630 Grade 3-4 children in 5 low-performing elementary schools in the Airport Road Corridor: Cesar Chavez, El Camino Real, Nina Otero, Ramirez Thomas, and Sweeney.
 PARCC proficiency in these schools ranges from 5.9% to 13%, among the lowest in the District (1).
-Many factors affect PARCC scores, including preparation for teaching math, multiple skill levels in a single classroom, student readiness to learn, and even technical factors related to testing by computer, but we focus on the most rapid route to student improvement, teacher training, supplemented by parent engagement, two proven methods to raise student performance.
-This Initiative will provide intensive training at the 5 schools for 30 Grade 3 and 4 teachers providing direct service to inspire students to learn math and become mathematical problem solvers.
+Many factors affect PARCC scores, including preparation for teaching math, multiple skill levels in a single classroom, student readiness to learn, and even technical factors related to testing by computer.
+Still, we focus on the most rapid route to student improvement, teacher training, supplemented by parent engagement, two proven methods to raise student performance.
+This Initiative will provide intensive training at the five schools for 30 Grade 3 and 4 teachers providing direct service to inspire students to learn math and become mathematical problem solvers.

 SITE Santa Fe

-SITE Santa Fe requests Children and Youth Commission funds to support the following SITE Santa Fe Teen Education Programs taking place at SITE and in Santa Fe schools, partnering organizations and community spaces: Educational Exhibition Tours for local schools led by SITE Guides trained in Visual Thinking Strategies, Zine and Gallery Guide Programs, Youth Development Program, Young Curators Program.
-SITE’s Teen Education Programs engage students in high-quality, structured art programming that builds self-confidence, learning skills, and encourages critical thinking.
-SITE's programs provide services for a diverse range of students, but specifically target local schools and communities whose youth are underserved by art education opportunities, are at-risk due to poverty and other socio-economic reasons, and who are typically underrepresented in the world of contemporary art.
-By providing unique projects that explore different perspectives of art and culture, SITE staff and exhibition artists support students’ social-emotional development as well as inspire students to deepen their engagement in their schools and local communities.
-In the Youth Development Program, youth are provided with mentorship, skills and support to help them re-engage in their school communities.
-SITE’s projects require teamwork and offer the opportunity for personal reflection and expression.
+SITE Santa Fe requests Children and Youth Commission funds to support the following SITE Santa Fe Teen Education Programs taking place at SITE and in Santa Fe schools, partnering organizations, and community spaces: Educational Exhibition Tours for local schools led by SITE Guides trained in Visual Thinking Strategies, Zine and Gallery Guide Programs, Youth Development Program, Young Curators Program.
+SITE's Teen Education Programs engage students in high-quality, structured art programming that builds self-confidence and learning skills and encourages critical thinking.
+SITE's programs provide services for a diverse range of students but specifically target local schools and communities whose youth are underserved by art education opportunities, are at risk due to poverty and other socio-economic reasons, and are typically underrepresented in the world of contemporary art.
+By providing unique projects that explore different perspectives of art and culture, SITE staff and exhibition artists support students' social-emotional development and inspire students to deepen their engagement in their schools and local communities.
+In the Youth Development Program, youth are provided with mentorship, skills, and support to help them re-engage in their school communities.
+SITE's projects require teamwork and offer the opportunity for personal reflection and expression.

 Santa Fe Community Educators Network

-Members of the Santa Fe Community Educators Network with work together to provide programming for the City Summer Program at El Camino Real Academy and Sweeney Elementary School as well as Friday programming in collaboration with the Sweeney Early Intervention After School Enrichment Program.
-They will offer 24 sessions of week-long summer programming for 25 students each as well as three hour programs during the school year on Friday afternoons.
-Program will look at impacting literacy at targeted schools.
+Members of the Santa Fe Community Educators Network work together to provide programming for the City Summer Program at El Camino Real Academy and Sweeney Elementary School, as well as Friday programming in collaboration with the Sweeney Early Intervention After School Enrichment Program.
+They will offer 24 sessions of week-long summer programming for 25 students each and three-hour programs during the school year on Friday afternoons.
+The program will look at impacting literacy at targeted schools.

 National Dance Institute

-NDI-NM’s program provides a critical contribution to a community-wide effort to move the dial on student school success and graduation.
-Our program blends social-emotional and executive function skills development and positive messaging with movement-based learning, providing children with an experience they are not able to get in their school and which NDI-NM is uniquely positioned to provide.
-We afford children a positive framework of support and a pathway of skill development through the critical elementary and middle-school years.
-Our program is delivered in an inclusive, joyful format which promotes and teaches teamwork, respect and encouragement.
+NDI-NM's program provides a critical contribution to a community-wide effort to move the dial on student school success and graduation.
+Our program blends social-emotional and executive function skills development and positive messaging with movement-based learning, providing children with an experience they cannot get in their school, which NDI-NM is uniquely positioned to provide.
+We afford children a positive framework of support and skill development pathway through the critical elementary and middle-school years.
+Our program is delivered in an inclusive, joyful format that promotes and teaches teamwork, respect and encouragement.

 Santa Fe School for the Arts & Sciences

-Reading is Magic (RIM) is a free summer and afterschool reading program for 2nd to 4th grade students in the Santa Fe Public Schools.
-It is a collaboration between Santa Fe School for the Arts & Sciences, a private school for students in preschool to 8th grade, and Reading Quest, a local nonprofit organization dedicated to children’s literacy.
-It is a key strategic program of Santa Fe’s Ready to Read, a collective impact effort to increase 3rd grade reading proficiency scores in Santa Fe.
-Heading into its 7th year, Reading is Magic has had consistent and remarkable outcomes - students gained on average a grade level’s growth after the two-week summer interventions and 1 year and 6 months of growth after the 9-month after school intervention.
-Santa Fe’s Ready to Read plans to leverage the effectiveness of Reading is Magic and replicate the program at nearby Sweeney Elementary (see CYC Application Santa Fe’s Ready to Read Part B - Sweeney Pilot).
-This application, Part A, is to support RIM on the campus of Santa Fe School for the Arts & Sciences, the birthplace of Reading is Magic.
+Reading is Magic (RIM) is a free summer and afterschool reading program for 2nd to 4th-grade students in the Santa Fe Public Schools.
+It is a collaboration between Santa Fe School for the Arts & Sciences, a private school for preschool to 8th-grade students, and Reading Quest, a local nonprofit organization dedicated to children's literacy.
+It is a key strategic program of Santa Fe's Ready to Read, a collective impact effort to increase 3rd-grade reading proficiency scores in Santa Fe.
+Heading into its 7th year, Reading is Magic has had consistent and remarkable outcomes - students gained on average a grade level's growth after the two-week summer interventions and one year and six months of growth after the 9-month afterschool intervention.
+Santa Fe's Ready to Read plans to leverage the effectiveness of Reading is Magic and replicate the program at nearby Sweeney Elementary (see CYC Application Santa Fe's Ready to Read Part B - Sweeney Pilot).
+This application, Part A, is to support RIM on the Campus of Santa Fe School for the Arts & Sciences, the birthplace of Reading is Magic.
 We will continue being a lab school, serving students from all over Santa Fe and providing opportunities for teachers to visit and receive hands-on professional development opportunities for learning the instructional approaches used in the program.